 Train Your German Shepherd to Attack Person

 Now, this is the hardest part: we need to train your dog to attack a person.
-To train your dog to attack a person, you will introduce new command “stop”.
+To train your dog to attack a person, you will introduce a new command “stop”.
 As you might guess, “stop” command is used to stop him from continuing attack.